top of page

 CURRICULUM

-Our morning Girsa Chassidus course will cover the entire 53 chapters of Likutei Amarim of Tanya over the course of the year.
-We will cover roughly two chapters per week, studying the text inside in chavrsuas, discussing the key ideas, and summarizing the concepts as a group.
-Each week, one pair of chavrusas will be responsible to lead a review and summary of the weekly chapters.
+For the 2025-26 year, we will cover המשך תרנ"ט, eight maamarim of the Rebbe Rashab exploring the identity and role of Malchus.
+Each week, one pair of chavrusas will be responsible to lead a review and summary of the text that was studied that week.
 Once a week, students will participate in an in-depth shiur, in which the instructor will assess their mastery of the material and lead a discussion based on the concepts they learned.
-Guest lecturers will also come in periodically to delve deeper into the ideas explored in the text of Tanya.
+Guest lecturers will also come in periodically to delve deeper into the ideas explored in the text.

 Halacha Course:

-Our Halacha course will cover one complete topic of halachos, exploring the origins of the halachos in the Mishna, Gemara, Rishonim and the Shulchan Aruch.
-For the 2024-25 year, we will cover the halachos of השכמת הבוקר & תפילה.
+For the 2025-26 year, we will cover הלכות ברכת השחר ותפילה, tracing the halachic process from its roots in the Gemara to the Alter Rebbe’s Shulchan Aruch.
 Each student will receive a booklet with all of the relevant sources as well as guidance for looking up and studying the original sources on their own.
 There will be a review and summary of the material learned each week.
 There will also be periodic guest shiurim giving in-depth analysis and insight into the halachos as well as answering any practical halachic questions related to the material.

 At the conclusion of each unit, all students will take a written exam to assess their mastery of the material.
 Students will walk away at the end of the year with a mastery of these halachos as well as tools to tackle any text of halacha on their own.

-Gemara Course:
+Gemara Course

 Rosie Hecht